kwonus/Quelle/Quelle-AVX.md

 - version
 - exit

 Quelle is an open and extensible standard, additional verbs, and verbs for other languages can be defined without altering the overall syntax structure of the Quelle HMI.
-The remainder of this document describes Version 1.0 of the Quelle-HMI specification.
+The remainder of this document describes Version 2.0 of the Quelle-HMI Level-II specification with AVX extemsions.
+Moreover, there is no need to consult the Vanilla-Quelle documention, as all simililarities are likeliwise documented here.

 In Quelle terminology, a statement is made up of one or more clauses.
 Each clause represents an action.
 While there are seventeen action-verbs, there are only five syntax categories: